Petrel (rocket): Design and development

+Operational history

-The Petrel was first flown on 8 June 1967 in South Uist.
-Since 1968, some 234 Petrels were launched from sites in South Uist, Andøya, Kiruna, Thumba, Sonmiani and Greenland.
-Around 2/3 of the launches took place from South Uist.
+The Petrel 1 was first flown on 8 June 1967 in South Uist.
+A total of eight proving launches were conducted between June 1967 and March 1968, the final four of which were carrying scientific payloads.
+While initial flights were available to UK scientists only, after the enactment of a series of cooperative agreements, Petrel became available to the scientific community across most of Europe and the Commonwealth of Nations.
+Starting in May 1968, some 234 Petrels were launched from sites in South Uist, Andøya, Kiruna, Thumba, Sonmiani and Greenland.
+Around 2/3 of these launches took place from South Uist.

+Between September and December 1973, the Petrel was the primary sounding rocket for an unusually high volume launching programme (involving five Skylarks and 12 Petrels); it involved numerous firsts, including the SCR performing co-ordinated firings of both the Skylark and Petrel rockets, as well the use of telemetry designed at the Radio and Space Research Station (RSRS), the use of a new slant ranging system, and the use of the new RSRS lidar equipment to track the sodium vapour released from in-flight rockets.
+To facilitate one experiment, a Petrel payload released gas clouds at apogee; the wife of one of the firing team members reported that strange lights were being seen in the night sky from Scotland.

 In 1977, an improved version, the Petrel 2, with a maximum altitude of 175 kilometres was used for the first time.
 The Petrel was also fired from ESRANGE at Kiruna in Sweden in 1971, and from the range on Andøya, an island off the Norwegian coast in 1973.
 One launcher was installed at Kiruna, while two were installed on Andøya.
 Both could be loaded, but only one was elevated at a time.
 Two launchers allowed successive firings, one as an event came up and another as it decayed.
 The Petrel Iaunch programme ceased in August 1982.

-To facilitate one experiment, a Petrel payload released gas clouds at apogee.
-The wife of one of the firing team members reported that strange lights were being seen in the night sky from Scotland.